RoboJackets/robocup-pcb/boards/kicker-3.2/README.md

 - This board interfaces with the breakbeam board to determine if the bot is in possession of the ball.
 - Has LEDs to determine if the board is functioning properly, as well as manual switches to test certain functions.
 - Charges a bank of capacitors to a high voltage and discharges into solenoid(s).
+# For Debugging:
+- 3 switches: charge, kick, chip that send physical interrupts to use when debugging and testing safety/reliability

 ## PNG